TacticalMetaphysics/LiSE/LiSE/index.rst

 			their initial action.

 		.. py:method:: Engine.next_turn

 			Make time move forward in the simulation.

-			Calls ``advance`` repeatedly, returning a list of the rules' return values.

 			Stops when the turn has ended, or a rule returns something non-``None``.

-			This is also a ``Signal``, so you can register functions to be called when the simulation runs.
-Pass them to ``Engine.next_turn_connect(..)``.
+			This is also a :class:`blinker.Signal`, so you can register functions to be called when the simulation runs.
+Pass them to ``Engine.next_turn.connect(..)``.

 			:return: a pair, of which item 0 is the returned value from a rule if applicable (default: ``[]``), and item 1 is a delta describing changes to the simulation resulting from this call.
-				See the following method, ``get_delta``, for a description of the delta format.
+				See the following method, :method:`get_delta`, for a description of the delta format.

 		.. automethod:: advancing

 		.. automethod:: batch

+		.. automethod:: plan

 		.. automethod:: get_delta

 		.. automethod:: snap_keyframe

-		.. automethod:: plan

 		.. automethod:: delete_plan